jayeshb-iiml/RAG-LangChain/README.md

 # RAG-LangChain
-Creating this repo for RAG-Langchain exploration
+Creating this repo for RAG-Langchain exploration.

+I will be using this repo to check-in the code developed while exploring various concepts in AI/ML, GenAI, Agentic AI and surrounding areas.